02: Herisau to Wattwil

 In Sankt Peterzell, the Via Jacobi crosses the Necker, winding through the enchanting valleys of Neckertal.

-A steep path climbs, defying the steep slope, like a challenge to intrepid steps.
+A steep trail climbs, challenging the steep slope, like a challenge to the fearless steps.

-On its way, the majestic house Zum Bädli stands, a vestige of a bygone era, bearing witness to the generosity of the ancients, who once offered shelter to pilgrims.
+At the edge of the trail, the majestic house Zum Bädli stands, a relic of a bygone era, testament to the generosity of the old ones, who once offered shelter to pilgrims.
 It may well be the most beautiful old house in Switzerland.

-Further on, the heath stretches out, where the farms of Hofstetten display their rustic charm, celebrating the authenticity of fertile lands.
+Further on, a path stretches into the heath, where the farms of Hofstetten spread their rustic charm, celebrating the authenticity of the fertile lands.

 In eastern and central Switzerland, half-timbered farms and flower-decked balconies, like set jewels, tell the living history of the countryside.
 Geranium reigns supreme in German-speaking Switzerland, as do the numerous gnomes slumbering in gardens and lawns.